Bright-04/IS-Lab02-02FIE-22110065/22110065_NguyenNhatQuang.md

 The file is now verifed.

-**Conclusion:** I have successfully implemented public-key based authentication step-by-step with `openssl`.
+**Conclusion:** The laboratory exercise successfully demonstrated the technical implementation of public-key based authentication, providing practical insights into cryptographic communication principles.